 The Principal Money Manager utilises the services of a highly reputable third party data provider to identify corporations which are aligned to the United Nations Global Compact Principles ("UNGC Principles") and are therefore deemed by the Principal Money Manager as having good governance practices.
 This identification process includes a holistic assessment of core metrics for measuring good governance, including company responsibility, company management and the severity of impacts on stakeholders and/or the environment.
-The Principal Money Manager's default position, as regards the selection of investments, is that the Fund will not invest in corporations that are identified as breaching any of the UNGC Principles.
+The Principal Money Manager's default position, as regards the practices include sound management structures, employee relations, remuneration of staff and tax compliance. selection of investments, is that the Fund will not invest in corporations that are identified as breaching any of the UNGC Principles.